 – Develop a platform and complementary online tool for seafarers, shipping companies, MET institution to identify whether the certificates of seafarers are accepted/endorsed by one country to another.

-ENDORSEME platform will cross-reference the certificates available to seafaring profession to provide a higher quality system that is suited to each individual member state.
-It will also enable MET programmes to be kept up to date with changes to requirements locally and internationally with minimum disruption to other core areas of the programme.
-The quality assurance system of ENDORSEME platform will enable the good practices to be seen and transferred to other member states as well as maintaining a high quality of education, training and assessment.
+The ENDORSEME platform cross-references the certificates available to seafaring profession to provide a higher quality system that suits to each individual member state.
+It also enables MET programmes to be kept up to date with changes to requirements locally and internationally with minimal disruption to other core areas of the programme.
+The quality assurance system of ENDORSEME platform will enables the good practices to be seen and transferred to other member states as well as maintaining a high quality of education, training and assessment.

-ENDORSEME will enable authorities to monitor the success of different systems and requirements through developing a quality assurance and control system for the issue of such certificates.
-It will enable transfer of `good practices` between member states and worldwide while ensuring high quality programmes.
-The platform bringing all world authorities together will enable transfer of innovation to ensure ENDORSEME is of a high standard recognition model.
-ENDORSEME will support continuous personal development of seafarers in VET (Vocational Education and Training) for all seafarers in the maritime sector across Europe.
-ENDORSEME will cross-reference the STCW requirements thereby allowing seafarers to be more mobile in any European country thus promoting the Citizenship programme.
-ENDORSEME will also incorporate the local and national requirements of each country therefore promoting action in Transparency and recognition of skills and qualifications between neighbouring and international countries The partnership, working in collaboration with major awarding, accrediting and licensing bodies will cross-reference and include the international and local/national requirements into the with the aim of embedding the recognition tool initially into 5 partner maritime education and training (MET) systems across Europe.
-Once developed ENDORSEME tool will facilitate all certifications received from one county to another to be endorsed in the partner countries and Europe, A quality assurance and control practice based on a well-respected system for the delivery of ENDORSEME will also be established to guarantee National Authorities continue to follow the requirements.
+ENDORSEME enables authorities to monitor the success of different systems and requirements through developing a quality assurance and control system for the issue of such certificates.
+It facilitates transfer of `good practices` between member states and worldwide while ensuring high quality programmes.
+The platform that brings all world authorities together enables the transfer of innovation to ensure that ENDORSEME maintains a high standard of recognition.
+ENDORSEME supports continuous personal development of seafarers in VET (Vocational Education and Training) for all seafarers in the maritime sector across Europe.
+ENDORSEME cross-references the STCW requirements thereby allowing seafarers to be more mobile in any European country thus promoting the Citizenship programme.
+ENDORSEME also incorporates the local and national requirements of each country therefore promoting action in Transparency and recognition of skills and qualifications between neighbouring and international countries.
+The partnership, working in collaboration with major awarding, accrediting and licensing bodies cross-references and includes the international and local/national requirements into the aim of embedding the recognition tool initially into 5 partner maritime education and training (MET) systems across Europe.
+Once developed the ENDORSEME tool will facilitate the endorsement of all certifications received from one county to another in the partner countries and Europe.
+A quality assurance and control practice based on a well-respected system for the delivery of ENDORSEME will also be established to guarantee National Authorities continue to follow the requirements.